-- (a) Individuals from the public may make complaints in any form, including in writing, by email, in person or by telephone. - (b) Any department member becoming aware of alleged misconduct shall immediately notify a supervisor. - (c) Supervisors shall initiate a complaint based upon observed misconduct or receipt from any source alleging misconduct that, if true, could result in disciplinary action. - (d) Anonymous and third-party complaints should be accepted and investigated to the extent that sufficient information is provided. - (e) Tort claims and lawsuits may generate a personnel complaint. - (f) The Minnesota Board of Peace Officer Standards and Training (POST) may refer complaints alleging a violation of a statute or rule that the board is empowered to enforce (Minn.
+- (a) Individuals from the public may make complaints in any form, including in writing, by email, in person or by telephone. - 1.
+Upon request, officers shall verbally provide their badge number.
+If requested and practical, a written copy will be provided. - (b) Any department member becoming aware of alleged misconduct shall immediately notify a supervisor. - (c) Supervisors shall initiate a complaint based upon observed misconduct or receipt from any source alleging misconduct that, if true, could result in disciplinary action. - (d) Anonymous and third-party complaints should be accepted and investigated to the extent that sufficient information is provided. - (e) Tort claims and lawsuits may generate a personnel complaint. - (f) The Minnesota Board of Peace Officer Standards and Training (POST) may refer complaints alleging a violation of a statute or rule that the board is empowered to enforce (Minn.
 Stat. § 214.10, Subd.
 10). - (g) Any person making a complaint may be accompanied by an attorney or other representative, including at the time the complaint is made. - (h) Any person wishing to file a complaint against the Chief of Police should be referred to the City Manager for investigation by an outside agency.